naveenkandakur/ansible-power-hmc/README.md

 - lxml

 ### Supported Environment Variables
+The following environment variables are supported for configuring SSH behavior in Ansible.
+No other Ansible parameters apply for these actions:

-- ANSIBLE_PRIVTAE_KEY_FILE = Can be used to set the ssh private key file with absolute path for passwordless ssh connection
+- ANSIBLE_PRIVATE_KEY_FILE = Specifies the absolute path to the SSH private key file.
+This enables passwordless SSH connections
-- ANSIBLE_HOST_KEY_CHECKING = Can be used to set the 'StrictHostKeyChecking' to 'No' during ssh connection(supported values are False/false/No/no)
+- ANSIBLE_HOST_KEY_CHECKING = Controls whether host key checking is performed during SSH connections.
+Supported values: False, false, No, no Setting this disables StrictHostKeyChecking.

 ## Resources